any-docs/css/content/reference/properties/animation/index.md

   - [`<single-animation-fill-mode>`](#single-animation-fill-mode)
   - [`<single-animation-play-state>`](#single-animation-play-state)

-- an optional name for the animation, which may be `none`, a {{cssxref("&lt;custom-ident&gt;")}}, or a {{cssxref("&lt;string&gt;")}}
+- an optional name for the animation, which may be `none`, a `&lt;custom-ident&gt;`, or a `&lt;string&gt;`

 > [!NOTE]
-> {{cssxref("animation-timeline")}}, {{cssxref("animation-range-start")}}, and {{cssxref("animation-range-end")}} are not currently included in this list, as current implementations are reset-only.
+> `animation-timeline`, `animation-range-start`, and `animation-range-end` are not currently included in this list, as current implementations are reset-only.
 This means that including `animation` resets a previously-declared `animation-timeline` value to `auto` and previously-declared `animation-range-start` and `animation-range-end` values to `normal`, but these properties cannot be set via `animation`.
 When creating [CSS scroll-driven animations](/guides/Scroll-driven_animations), you need to declare these properties after declaring any `animation` shorthand for it to take effect.

 ### Values

 - `<single-easing-function>`
   - Determines the type of transition.
-The value must be one of those available in {{cssxref("easing-function")}}.
+The value must be one of those available in `easing-function`.
 - `<single-animation-iteration-count>`
   - The number of times the animation is played.
-The value must be one of those available in {{cssxref("animation-iteration-count")}}.
+The value must be one of those available in `animation-iteration-count`.
 - `<single-animation-direction>`
   - The direction in which the animation is played.
-The value must be one of those available in {{cssxref("animation-direction")}}.
+The value must be one of those available in `animation-direction`.
 - `<single-animation-fill-mode>`
   - Determines how styles should be applied to the animation's target before and after its execution.
-The value must be one of those available in {{cssxref("animation-fill-mode")}}.
+The value must be one of those available in `animation-fill-mode`.
 - `<single-animation-play-state>`
   - Determines whether the animation is playing or not.
-The value must be one of those available in {{cssxref("animation-play-state")}}.
+The value must be one of those available in `animation-play-state`.

 ## Description

-The order of time values within each animation definition is important: the first value that can be parsed as a {{cssxref("&lt;time&gt;")}} is assigned to the {{cssxref("animation-duration")}}, and the second one is assigned to {{cssxref("animation-delay")}}.
+The order of time values within each animation definition is important: the first value that can be parsed as a `&lt;time&gt;` is assigned to the `animation-duration`, and the second one is assigned to `animation-delay`.

-The order of other values within each animation definition is also important for distinguishing an {{cssxref("animation-name")}} value from other values.
+The order of other values within each animation definition is also important for distinguishing an `animation-name` value from other values.
 If a value in the `animation` shorthand can be parsed as a value for an animation property other than `animation-name`, then the value will be applied to that property first and not to `animation-name`.
 For this reason, the recommended practice is to specify a value for `animation-name` as the last value in a list of values when using the `animation` shorthand; this holds true even when you specify multiple, comma-separated animations using the `animation` shorthand.

 While an animation name must be set for an animation to be applied, all values of the `animation` shorthand are optional, and default to the initial value for each long-hand `animation` component.
 The initial value of `animation-name` is `none`, meaning if no `animation-name` value is declared in the `animation` shorthand property, there is no animation to apply on any of the properties.

 When the `animation-duration` value is omitted from the `animation` shorthand property, the value for this property defaults to `0s`.
 In this case, the animation will still occur (the [`animationStart`](/en-US/docs/Web/API/Element/animationstart_event) and [`animationEnd`](/en-US/docs/Web/API/Element/animationend_event) events will be fired) but no animation will be visible.

-In the case of the `animation-fill-mode` [forwards](/reference/properties/animation-fill-mode#forwards) value, animated properties behave as if included in a set {{cssxref("will-change")}} property value.
+In the case of the `animation-fill-mode` [forwards](/reference/properties/animation-fill-mode#forwards) value, animated properties behave as if included in a set `will-change` property value.
 If a new stacking context is created during the animation, the target element retains the stacking context after the animation has finished.

 ## Accessibility